liferay-database-infra/liferay-portal/modules/util/portal-tools-db-partition-schema-validator/README.markdown

-# DB Partition Schema Validator Tool
+# Database Partition Schema Validator Tool
 This tool validates a partition in a database partitioned environment to ensure that they only contain data associated with their proper company ID.